radio-aktywne/jasmine/docs/docs/01-Index.md

 title: Index
 ---

-# weblounge app
+# weblounge

-Emission prerecordings web UI 📼
+Broadcast prerecordings app 🛋️

 ## 💡 About

-`weblounge` is a web application for managing prerecorded broadcasts.
+`weblounge` is a web app for managing prerecorded broadcasts.